wardellbagby/wardell_listens/README.md

    manually [authenticating with Twitter](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens) using the OAuth1 PIN-based flow.
 5. TWITTER_ACCESS_TOKEN_SECRET: Can be retrieved from the same flow as the TWITTER_ACCESS_TOKEN.

+You might want to remove the commits added by the GitHub Action, but you DEFINITELY want to delete the src/main/resources/ignored.txt file so that your bot can tweet out songs mine might already have.

 When run locally, to ease with development, you can instead add these values to a `secrets.env` file in [src/main/resources](src/main/resources) in the format of `NAME=VALUE`, with a newline